Modernising topographic mapping in Cyprus

 After 3 intensive days, our colleagues from Cyprus had gained knowledge of:

-- the main steps involved in automated generalization, including the importance of input data (topology and data cleansing), pre-processing, quality and purpose of output data.
+- the main steps involved in automated generalisation, including the importance of input data (topology and data cleansing), pre-processing, quality and purpose of output data.

 - multi-resolution data representation techniques.
-For instance scale-specific symbolization and geometry transformation.
+For instance scale-specific symbolisation and geometry transformation.

-- the key components of quality assurance processes prior to generalization.
+- the key components of quality assurance processes prior to generalisation.
 Such as completeness, positional accuracy, attribute consistency and topological correctness.

-- practical examples of generalization workflows and implementations.
+- practical examples of generalisation workflows and implementations.

-- translating Kadaster's approach to its own organisational context by contributing to a roadmap for implementing generalization at DLS.
+- translating Kadaster's approach to its own organisational context by contributing to a roadmap for implementing generalisation at DLS.

 More information